developer-hchan/Blackjack_Strategy_Simulation/README.md

 many card counting strategies.
 It is important to understand basic strategy prior to understanding card counting, but yes, there will be a card counting update in the future.

-Next, We simulate games for each possible case in blackjack: A single case being:\
+Next, We simulate games for each possible case in blackjack.
+A single case being:\
 (a player hand total, the player's hand type, a dealer face up card, and a player's initial decision).\
 Example: (20, 'hard', 7, 'hit')\
 The above examples represents: